-Are you seeing the error message “Syntax Error: Unexpected Token ‘export'” while working on your JavaScript code?
-Don’t worry, you’re not alone.
-This error is a common issue that programmers face, but it can be easily fixed with a few simple steps.
+Have you come across the error message “Syntax Error: Unexpected Token ‘export'” in your JavaScript code?
+You’re not alone.
+This error is common among programmers but can be fixed with a few simple steps.

-In this comprehensive guide, we’ll explain what causes this error and provide step-by-step solutions to help you fix it.
-Whether you’re a beginner or an experienced programmer, we’ve got you covered.
-So, let’s get started!
+In this post, we’ll explain what causes this error and provide clear, step-by-step instructions to resolve it.
+It is helpful for both beginners and experienced programmers.
+Let’s get started!

 What is Syntax Error: Unexpected Token ‘export’?

-When working with JavaScript code, a syntax error occurs when the code you’ve written violates the syntax rules of the language.
-The error message “Syntax Error: Unexpected Token ‘export'” occurs when the JavaScript interpreter encounters the keyword “export” in a place where it is not allowed.
+In JavaScript, a syntax error happens when your code breaks the language’s syntax rules.
+The error message “Syntax Error: Unexpected Token ‘export'” appears when the JavaScript interpreter finds the keyword “export” where it shouldn’t be.

-This error is commonly seen when using ES6 modules in older versions of JavaScript, or when there are typographical errors in the code.
+This issue often arises when using ES6 modules with older JavaScript versions, or if there are typing mistakes in the code.

 Common Causes of Syntax Error: Unexpected Token ‘export’